petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 Portal solutions focus on the needs of the long-term relationship between organizations and their customers, employees, partners, suppliers, and so on.

 A key differentiator of DXPs with portal heritage is the support for these needs through capabilities like authenticated experiences, and a focus on integration between the DXP and other systems.
+Compared against other Digital Experience Platforms, our Liferay DXP offers customers a true best-in-class B2B and B2E authenticated portal experience.

 Gartner has frequently recognized this in Liferay.
-For example in 2022, Gartner said
+For example in 2022, Gartner said:

 > “Liferay targets enterprise IT buyers with its powerful tooling and pure-play portal heritage.”